jballe/plantuml-microsoft-icons/README.md

 # Microsoft icon set for plantuml

 Inspired by [plantuml-icon-font-sprites](https://github.com/tupadr3/plantuml-icon-font-sprites)
-but created with the Microsoft Icon Set
+but created with the [Microsoft icon set](http://aka.ms/CnESymbols)

 ## How to use